Clytemnestra: Mythology

-The Trojan War lasted ten years.
-During this period of Agamemnon's long absence, Clytemnestra began a love affair with Aegisthus, her husband's cousin and the son of Thyestes.
-Whether Clytemnestra was seduced into the affair or entered into it independently differs between authors and versions of the myth.
-Together, the pair began plotting Agamemnon's demise.
+The Trojan War lasts ten years.
+During this period of Agamemnon's long absence, Clytemnestra begins a love affair with Aegisthus, her husband's cousin and the son of Thyestes.
+Whether Clytemnestra is seduced into the affair or enters into it independently differs among authors and versions of the myth.
+Together, the pair begins plotting Agamemnon's demise.
 Depending on the version of the myth, different reasons have been given for Clytemnestra's decision to murder her husband.
 These include being angered by the sacrifice of Iphigenia, being seduced into the idea by Aegisthus so that he could take the throne and avenge his father, and being insulted by Agamemnon taking Cassandra as a concubine and giving her preferential treatment.
+(Note: Attributed to multiple references:)

 Murder of Agamemnon

-After defeating the Trojans, Agamemnon returned to Mycenae.
-He brought with him a war prize: Cassandra, a seer cursed by Apollo so that her prophecies would never be believed.
-Upon his return, Agamemnon was murdered either by Aegisthus, Clytemnestra, or they acted together.
-The character who strikes the killing blow and Clytemnestra's characterization differs between authors and versions of the myth.
+After defeating the Trojans, Agamemnon returns to Mycenae.
+He brings with him a war prize: Cassandra, a seer cursed by Apollo so that her prophecies will never be believed.
+Upon his return, Agamemnon is murdered either by Aegisthus, Clytemnestra, or the two acting together.
+The character who strikes the killing blow and Clytemnestra's characterization differ between authors and versions of the myth.

-In Aeschylus' Agamemnon, one of the more well-known versions of the story, Clytemnestra is portrayed as a conniving, bloodthirsty woman whose desires were encouraged by Aegisthus, wanting to avenge his father.
-In the play, Clytemnestra welcomes her husband home and helps him down from his chariot before escorting him inside the palace.
-Cassandra remains outside in the chariot, where she receives a premonition and prophesizes that Clytemnestra will murder Agamemnon; a crowd watches and listens, but is unable to comprehend what she says.
-In this version of the story, Clytemnestra waits until Agamemnon has gotten into the bath before she entangles him in a net and stabs him three times with a blade.
+In Aeschylus' play Agamemnon, one of the better-known versions of the story, Clytemnestra is portrayed as a conniving, bloodthirsty woman whose desires are encouraged by Aegisthus, wanting to avenge his father.
+In the play, Clytemnestra welcomes her husband home and helps him down from his chariot before escorting him into the palace.
+Cassandra remains outside in the chariot, where she receives a premonition and prophesies that Clytemnestra will murder Agamemnon; a crowd watches and listens, but is unable to comprehend what she says.
+In this version of the story, Clytemnestra waits until Agamemnon is in his bath before she entangles him in a net and stabs him three times.
 Cassandra, accepting her fate, walks into the palace and is killed as well.
-When Clytemnestra's act is discovered by the crowd, she revels in the deed and defends her actions: announcing that she has finally avenged Iphigenia's murder.
+When Clytemnestra's act is discovered by the crowd, she revels in the deed and defends her actions, announcing that she has finally avenged Iphigenia's murder.

 Orestes Pursued by the Furies by William-Adolphe Bouguereau.
 Clytemnestra was killed by Orestes and the Furies tormented him for committing matricide.

 In Euripides' Electra, Electra claims that, while her mother was involved in the plot, Aegisthus was the one who struck the killing blow.
 Alternately, Homer has the pair acting together.
 In the Odyssey, Agamemnon's shade claims that Aegisthus and Clytemnestra hosted a feast, during which the pair launched a surprise attack and murdered him alongside a number of his soldiers.
 In this version, Clytemnestra killed Cassandra alone.